Photo credit: Gardenista cafe in Hanoi

 LEARN MORE: Best Things to Things To Do in Đà Nẵng and region.

 >1 Year: Ho Chi Minh City is Best for Long-Term Digital Nomads

-On the scale of years, all roads lead to Ho Chi Minh City, especially those with a lot of ambition and hunger for opportunities, whether Vietnamese or foreigner.
+On the scale of years, all roads lead to Ho Chi Minh City, especially for people who have a lot of ambition and hunger for opportunities, whether Vietnamese or foreigner.
 Why?
 The city is booming!
-If, over-time, you establish enough working-relationships and clients within Vietnam, then a having a physical presence in the city becomes more and more important.
+If, over-time, you establish enough working-relationships and clients within Vietnam, then having a physical presence in the city becomes more and more important.

 In other words: digital nomads fit right in in HCMC.
 You can read more about the city’s culture in our article that compares North vs South Vietnam.

 If you are just getting started in Vietnam, HCMC also has a lot of organized networking events and affordable co-working spaces.
-Importantly, the business culture is a little more welcoming in the sense that it is less less predicated on personal relationships and more meritocratic, i.e. less like the culture described in our article on Vietnamese Business Culture.
-On the downside, there is a lot of partying and expectations of doing work over karaoke and late-night “3rd shifts”.
+Importantly, the business culture is a little more welcoming in the sense that it is less predicated on personal relationships and more meritocratic than the North, i.e. less like the culture described in our article on Vietnamese Business Culture.
+On the downside, there is a lot of partying and expectations of doing work at karaoke bars and late-night “3rd shifts”.

 To escape the honking and high-density craziness, consider living to the nearby beach town of Vũng Tàu

 There are many many co-working spaces in Ho Chi Minh City.
-Our favourite co-working space is Nest, which doubles as a cafe and co-working space.
-Its free, it has a beautiful building, it hosts a lot of art-events and workshops to help build networks.
-Importantly, it is a friendly place to bring clients.
-Here is a list of other places:
+Our favourite co-working space is Nest, which doubles as a cafe.
+It is free, it has a beautiful building, it hosts a lot of art-events and workshops to help build networks.
+Importantly, it is a friendly and acceptable place to bring clients for in-person meetings.

 Here is a list of co-working spaces in Ho Chi Minh City: